Popular Products

 • Heart disease – fatty deposits of cholesterol in blood vessels increase, which can cause heart attacks and strokes.

-However, both can be alleviated by some simple lifestyle adjustments, such as undertaking regular exercise and maintaining a well-balanced diet.
+However, these can be alleviated by some simple lifestyle adjustments, such as undertaking regular exercise and maintaining a well-balanced diet.
 Unfortunately, ‘lifestyle adjustments’ does include limiting alcohol intake and smoking but remember to take it one step at a time… no-one’s expecting you to become a saint overnight!

 Should you be concerned about any of the above or experience any discomfort, pain, swelling or bleeding after the menopause, please do make sure you make an appointment to see your doctor straight away.